 The God of Happiness is as important as the God of Prosperity.
 Historically he was a judge in Hunan who rebuked the Liang dynasty Emperor Wudi for his predilection for dwarfs to work as jesters and slaves at court.
 In gratitude people began to worship his as God of Happiness, he is often shown wearing lucky red colored clothes.

-Fu Shen; Lou and Shou 福禄寿 Fú Lù Shòu form a trinity of deities giving good luck, specifically: Happiness; Prosperity and Longevity.
+Fu Shen; Lou and Shou 福禄寿 Fú Lù Shòu form a trinity of deities giving good luck, respectively: Happiness; Prosperity and Longevity.
 They are often portrayed together in statues; ornaments and paintings.
 They are associated particularly with feng shui and Daoism.
 Fu (Happiness) is usually depicted with a scroll, and sometimes with children; Lu (Prosperity) wears a Mandarin's outfit; Shou (Longevity) holds a stick and has a large bald forehead and often carries a peach of immortality.
-Sometimes he is mounted on or stands beside a stag and may be Chinese 'medicinal' mushrooms 灵芝 líng zhī carpet the ground.
+Sometimes he is mounted on or stands beside a stag and may be Chinese 'medicinal' mushrooms 灵芝 líng zhī (associated with immortality) carpet the ground.
 Lu is particularly associated with luck in passing examinations which were the traditional passport to prosperity as a government official.

 The God of War comes by several names including Guan dong; Wu di; Guan Yu.
 Guan Yu was a war hero of the Three Kingdoms period.
 He swore loyalty to Zhuang Fei and Liu Bei.
 He was captured and executed by Sun Quan.
 The Ming Emperor Shenzong elevated him to God status.
-Although termed a 'god of war' he is really about strength and prowess rather than aggression and violence.
+Although termed a 'god of war' he is really about strategy and loyalty rather than aggression and violence.
 As well as the patron of all soldiers he was noted for his scholarship and is venerated for his knowledge of literature and acquisition of riches.
 He is often portrayed in opera as a general on horseback with a red face.

 The Buddhist Goddess of Mercy ➚ listens to any who will seek her help.
 She steers the boat carrying souls to Paradise.
 According to legend Guanyin was the third daughter of Miao Zhuangwang who decided to become a Buddhist nun.
 Her father continued to maltreat her and tried to break her will; when at last he lost patience, he commanded that she should be killed with a sword, but the sword broke into many pieces.
 Not giving up, he had her suffocated but she was rescued and re-incarnated on Putuo Island off Zhejiang.
 She then used a part of her own arm to heal her sick abusive father who recovered and, suitably chastised, erected a statue in her honor.
 She is the protector of children and often shown surrounded by them.
 The statue has many (sometimes a thousand) eyes and arms apparently because the order describing the desired form was misheard.
 She is often portrayed as accompanied by a boy with a bottle and a girl with a willow twig.
 In some ways she is similar to the Blessed Virgin Mary in Christian theology.
 The origin is probably from the youthful Avalokite?vara bodhisattva of Indian Buddhism, the Dalai Lama is considered a reincarnation of Avalokite?vara.